astrixgame/dns-server/README.md

 # Base DNS Server
-This is base of the Core of DNS Server, just for experimenting, further developing.
+This is base of the Core of DNS Server, just for experimenting or further developing.

 ## 🛠️ Compile & run